How to write a product spec

 When creating our specs, we set out to answer the following questions:

-To answer these questions, we include some or all of the following sections based on the feature we’re considering.
+To answer these questions, we include some or all of the following details based on the feature we’re considering.

-Concisely capture what the feature accomplishes so that anyone can not only understand it but can also easily explain it to someone else.
-For example, when we built our Slack integration, our objective was to “Easily push messages from Slack to productboard to quickly capture feedback from colleagues and customers.”
+Concisely capture what the feature accomplishes so that anyone can not only understand it but easily explain it to someone else.
+For example, when we built our Slack integration, our objective was to “Easily push messages from Slack to Productboard to quickly capture feedback from colleagues and customers.”
 It’s simple and straightforward.

 You might also ask marketing or product marketing to help refine this message.
 Often, marketing gets involved at the end of the product development cycle when it’s time to launch a feature.
 However, getting those teams involved in the beginning to start thinking about messaging can get the marketing process started earlier and help you refine your vision for the product as well.